 A.14.2.4 Restrictions on changes to software packages Modifications to software packages MUST be discouraged, limited to necessary changes and all changes SAHLL be strictly controlled.
 Is there a policy in place which mandates when and how software packages can be changed or modified?
-Implicit AR R CI A.14.2.5 Secure system engineering principles Principles for engineering secure systems MUST be established, documented, maintained and applied to any information systems implementation efforts Does the organisation have documented principles on how systems must be engineered to ensure security?
-Implicit AR R CI A.14.2.6 Secure development Organisations MUST establish and appropriately protect secure development environments for Has a secure development environment been established?
-Implicit AR R CI 71.17.2.0 environment system development and integration efforts that cover the entire systems development lifecycle.
-2. Do all projects utilise the secure development environment appropriately during the system development lifecycle? Пірпок AR R CI A.14.2.7 Outsourced The organisation MUST supervise and monitor the Where development has been outsourced is this supervised?
-Implicit AR R CI Λ.14.2.1 development activity of outsourced systems development.
-Is externally developed code subject to a security review before deployment? implicit AR R CI A.14.2.8 System security testing Testing security functionality MUST be carried out during development Where systems or applications are developed, are they security tested as part of the development process?
-Implicit AR R CI A.14.2.9 System acceptance testing Acceptance testing programs and related criteria MUST be established for new information systems, upgrades and new versions.
+Implicit AR R CI A.14.2.5 Secure system engineering principles Principles for engineering secure systems MUST be established, documented, maintained and applied to any information systems implementation efforts tablished, documented, maintained and principles on how systems must be engineered to ensure security?
+AR R CI A.14.2.6 Secure development Organisations MUST establish and appropriately protect secure development environments for rotect secure development environments for Organisations MUST establish and appropriately 1.
+Has a secure development environment been established?
+4 AR R CI Λ. 14.2.0 environment system development and integration efforts that cover the entire systems development lifecycle.
+2. Do all projects utilise the secure development environment appropriately during the system development lifecycle?
+Implicit AR R CI A.14.2.7 Outsourced The organisation MUST supervise and monitor the 1.
+Where development has been outsourced is this supervised?
+Implicit AR R CI 71.17.2.7 development activity of outsourced systems development.
+2. Is externally developed code subject to a security review before deployment?
+Implicit AR R CI A.14.2.8 System security testing Testing security functionality MUST be carried out during development Where systems or applications are developed, are they security tested as part of the development process?
+Implicit AR R CI A.14.2.9 System acceptance testing Acceptance testing programs and related criteria MUST be established for new information systems, upgrades, and new versions.
 Is there an established process to accept new systems / applications, or upgrades, into production use?
 Implicit AR R CI A.14.3 Test data To ensure the protection of data used for testing.
-Implicit A.14.3.1 Protection of test Test data MUST be selected carefully, protected 1.
+Implicit A.14.3.1 Protection of test Test data MUST be selected carefully, protected, 1.
 Is there a process for selecting test data?
-Implicit AR R CI 71.17.0.1 data and controlled.
-2. Is test data suitably protected? mphot AR R CI
+Implicit AR R CI A. 14.0.1 data and controlled.
+2. Is test data suitably protected? implicit AR R CI